-The employer is Royal Devon University Healthcare NHS Foundation Trust.
-The appointee will be professionally accountable to the medical director and managerially accountable to the chief executive officer.
+The employer is the Royal Devon University Healthcare NHS Foundation Trust.
+The appointee will be professionally accountable to the Chief Medical Officer and managerially accountable to the Chief Executive Officer.

 The postholder is required to have full registration with a licence to practice with the General Medical Council and to ensure that such registration is maintained for the duration of the appointment.